 Michael is married to Jill, a Consultant Physician with the Barts Health NHS Trust, and they have two sons in their mid-twenties.
 They live in Elstree, Hertfordshire.
 In his spare time, Michael enjoys reading, particularly about twentieth century history and politics, is a keen theatre-goer, enjoys travel, especially to New York and around the Mediterranean, watching Rugby, cooking for friends, and walking, his favourite walks being along Cornish clifftop paths.

-Michael is greatly looking forward to his year as Master, especially the fellowship that will bring, and to being involved in his capacity as Master in City events.
-The theme of his year is “The Richness of World Trade.”
+Michael greatly enjoyed his year as Master, especially the fellowship that it brings.
+The theme of his year was “The Richness of World Trade.”